 Pin this recipe to save for laterPin this recipe to your favorite board

 - 375 grams whole wheat macaroni (about 3 cups dry)

 - ¼ cup butter or margarine

 - ¼ cup all purpose flour

-- 2 plus 1 cups shredded cheddar cheese (low fat if desired)
+- 2 cups + 1 cup shredded cheddar cheese low fat if desired

 - ⅓ cup Panko bread crumbs

-- In a large skillet, melt butter.
-Stir in flour and cook 1 minute.
+- Meanwhile, make the sauce.
+In a large skillet, melt butter.
+Stir in flour, salt, pepper and paprika and cook 1 minute.

 - Whisk in milk and chicken broth and cook over medium heat, whisking often, until thickened (about 5-6 minutes).

-- Sprinkle with Panko bread crumbs and remaining 1 cup cheese.
-Bake at 350 degrees for 10 minutes or until bubbly.
+- Bake at 350 degrees for 10-15 minutes or until bubbly.
 Broil for 1-2 minutes to brown the top if desired.